 But always the stories are fascinating, and that is the real central theme of this book - Fascinating Farnham.

-Books available in Farnham at Blue Bear Bookshop (3, Town Hall Buildings, The Borough) - SIGNED COPIES
+Signed books only available in Farnham at Blue Bear Bookshop, 3, Town Hall Buildings, The Borough

 COFFEE WITH THE DUSTMEN

 A life story of Sir John Verney, Bt